 Understanding the Layers (Onion Model)

-The architecture uses a concentric model.
 All dependencies point inward.
 Outer layers know about inner layers; inner layers know nothing about outer layers.

 Layer 1: Entities — Core Business Logic